adepesters/HMMs-for-sign-language/README.md

 The videos in the corpus include recordings from three different ASL speakers.
 The mappings for the three speakers to video are included in the `speaker.csv` file.

+This is an adaptation of a project carried out in the context of the Artificial Intelligence Nanodegree by Udacity.